 The combination of different datasets and frequent use of expert judgement make the assessment of uncertainties more difficult.
 In the national emission inventories provided by individual countries, uncertainty assessment is one of the elements to be taken into consideration.
-The main goal of assessing uncertainties in national emission inventories is to help prioritize inventory improvements at national level by improving first those sectors with relatively high uncertainty, thus efficiently reducing the uncertainty of the inventory as a whole.
-The EMEP/EEA Guidebook also includes a description of the methodology to be followed for such an uncertainty assessment (EEA, 2019a), which also provides indicate uncertainty ranges for activity data and emission factors depending on the source of the data.
-The EMEP/EEA Guidebook also provides default activity ranges, based on the assumption that all sources are calculated using activity data and emission factors.
-Direct measurements of emissions in individual large installations would reduce uncertainty, therefore these values could be seen as an upper limit.
+The main goal of assessing uncertainties in national emission inventories is to help prioritise inventory improvements at the national level by improving first those sectors with relatively high uncertainty, thus efficiently reducing the uncertainty in the inventory as a whole.
+The EMEP/EEA Guidebook also includes a description of the methodology to be followed for such an uncertainty assessment (EEA, 2019a), which also provides uncertainty ranges for activity data and emission factors depending on the source of the data.
+The EMEP/EEA Guidebook also provides default activity ranges based on the assumption that all sources are calculated using activity data and emission factors.
+Direct measurements of emissions in individual large installations would reduce uncertainty; therefore these values could be seen as an upper limit.
 Table 5 provides these default ranges.
-It should be noted that these do not take into account the uncertainty in spatial distribution of emissions.
+It should be noted that